thecrazydiamond/frontend-tech-test/README.md

 ## Submission

-You can zip up your files and email them to [paul.thomas@immersivelabs.co.uk](mailto:paul.thomas@immersivelabs.co.uk) or submit via GitHub using a forked version of the repository and creating a pull request.
+Please zip up your files and return them to us by replying to the email you were sent.

 ## Getting started